Private SaaS (PSaaS) Appliance: High Availability Geo Cluster (Geo HA)

 Two examples of products that support this configuration are the F5 Global Traffic Manager and the AWS Route 53 DNS service.
 The global load balancer is typically positioned in front of the local load balancers in each data center.

 The application tier remains unaware of the locality of the primary data node, whereas the data layer resolves the location of the primary node (the only node that receives application queries).
 The primary node serves all read and write activities.
 For example, if the data centers for the geo cluster are in State A and State B and the ones in State B are active, any request serviced by the State A nodes at the application level requires data to then be written to a node in State B. This generally results in poorer performance due to the requests (and resulting round-trips) required to obtain the necessary data.
-Using a geographically-aware load balancer or DNS failover solution mitigates this performance issue.
+Using a global load balancer or DNS failover solution to prefer the primary location, unless it is not healthy, mitigates this performance issue.

 The data tier operates independently of the application tier as a single cluster stretched across two geographically distributed data centers.
 Within each data center are three nodes, each provided local data redundancy and failover.